ssbostan/kubernetes-complete-reference/contents/concepts/architecture/README.md

 ## <a name="data-plane">Data plane:</a>

-**Etcd** is a distributed key-value store that is used as a Kubernetes database to store Kubernetes data.
-You should note that the meaning of data does not files!
-We are talking about the cluster configuration, resources, manifests, etc. Because of the nature of distributed systems, we need to run Etcd in a clustered way.
+**Etcd** is a distributed key-value store that is used as Kubernetes database to store Kubernetes data.
+You should note that the meaning of data is not files!
+We are talking about the cluster configuration, resources, manifests, etc. Due to the nature of distributed systems, we need to run Etcd in a clustered way.
 So to speak, An etcd cluster needs a majority of nodes, a quorum, to agree on updates to the cluster state.
 For a cluster with n members, a quorum is (n/2)+1.
 For any odd-sized cluster, adding one node will always increase the number of nodes necessary for a quorum.
-All cluster data are stored in the Etcd database.
+All cluster data is stored in the Etcd database.
 You should have a proper backup solution for it.

 > Minimum viable clusters must have at least three Etcd nodes.